-- a) information on which activities the applicant wants to carry out, - b) a description of the activities covered by the application, and the progress plan for these activities,

-- c) an overview of governing documents for the activities covered by the application, - d) a description of the management systems for the activities covered by the application, cf. also Section 6, - e) an overview of exemptions granted according to the health, safety and environment legislation, - f) information on whether agreements have been entered into with contractors, and possibly which enterprise is considered the principal undertaking in connection with these agreements, cf. also Section 33 of the Framework Regulations, - g) a description of the analyses and assessments that have been carried out as regards health, safety and the environment for the activities and offshore or onshore facilities covered by the application, and the results and measures that will be implemented as a result of these assessments, - h) a description of the results from internal and external follow-up, cf. Section 21 and Section 19 of the Framework Regulations, and a description of planned follow-up of the activities covered by the application, - i) general drawings of the offshore or onshore facility, - j) a statement regarding the application from the employees' elected representatives, cf. also Section 13 of the Framework Regulations, - k) a summary of the results from the environmental risk and emergency preparedness analyses, cf. Section 17, as well as a description of how the planned emergency preparedness against acute pollution will be safeguarded in the areas where the results are also of significance to health, safety and working environment, when this information has not already been submitted to the Petroleum Safety Authority Norway, and - l) an overview of which other permits for activities have been applied for and, if relevant, granted.
+- a) information on which activities the applicant wants to carry out, - b) a description of the activities covered by the application, and the progress plan for these activities, - c) an overview of governing documents for the activities covered by the application, - d) a description of the management systems for the activities covered by the application, cf. also Section 6. - e) an overview of exemptions granted according to the health, safety and environment legislation and an assessment of these in view of the activities consent is applied for, - f) information on whether agreements have been entered into with contractors, and possibly which enterprise is considered the principal undertaking in connection with these agreements, cf. also Section 33 of the Framework Regulations, - g) a description of the analyses and assessments that have been carried out as regards health, safety and the environment for the activities and offshore or onshore facilities covered by the application, and the results and measures that will be implemented as a result of these assessments, - h) a description of the results from internal and external follow-up, cf. Section 21 and Section 19 of the Framework Regulations, and a description of planned follow-up of the activities covered by the application, - i) general drawings of the offshore or onshore facility, - j) a statement regarding the application from the employees' elected representatives, cf. also Section 13 of the Framework Regulations, - k) a summary of the results from the environmental risk and emergency preparedness analyses, cf. Section 17, as well as a description of how the planned emergency preparedness against acute pollution will be safeguarded in the areas where the results are also of significance to health, safety and working environment, when this information has not already been submitted to the Petroleum Safety Authority Norway, and - an overview of which other permits for activities have been applied for and, if relevant, granted.
 When applying for use of pipeline systems pursuant to Section 25, the application shall also contain the pipeline system's coordinates.

-When applying for modifications pursuant to Section 25, the operator shall state how it plans to carry out simultaneous activities, cf. Section 27 of the Activities Regulations and Section 45 of the Technical and Operational Regulations.
+When applying for modifications pursuant to Section 25, the operator shall state how it plans to carry out simultaneous activities, cf. Section 28 of the Activities Regulations and Section 44 of the Technical and Operational Regulations.

-When applying for a lifetime extension pursuant to Section 5, first subsection, litera f, the application shall also contain a summary of the results of an analysis of the facility's technical condition in relation to the applicable regulatory requirements, cf. Section 82, No. 4 of the Facilities Regulations.
+When applying for a lifetime extension pursuant to Section 25, third subsection, litera d, the application shall also contain a summary of the results of an analysis of the facility's technical condition in relation to the applicable regulatory requirements.